usnistgov/labbench/README.md

     for freq in (915e6, 2.4e9, 5.3e9):
         test.run(center_frequency=center_frequency, duration=5) # passes args to the Task methods
 ```

-### Devices
-A device driver implemented with labbench is a light wrapper around another instrument control library.
-This means another library (like pyvisa, pyserial, libtelnet, or even a C or .NET DLL) provides low-level routines.
-The labbench
-abstraction provides several benefits:

-Driver control over scalar instrument settings follows the [descriptor](https://docs.python.org/3/howto/descriptor.html)
-(also known as [decorator](https://en.wikipedia.org/wiki/Decorator_pattern)) design pattern.
-The descriptors are implemented by annotations.

-(...add more useful description etc. like above...)

 ## Installation
 Start in an installation of your favorite python>=3.7 distribution.